yiyins2/CS320-SU23/p1/README.md

 ## Setup

-Make sure to do the week 2 lab before starting this, as it must be done on your virtual machine.
+Make sure to complete Lab 1A before starting this, as it must be done on your virtual machine.

 1. SSH to your virtual machine by running `ssh USERNAME@IP_ADDRESS`